 Day 7 Nuuk

-With 16,000 inhabitants Nuuk is both capital and biggest city of Greenland.
+With 16,000 inhabitants Nuuk is both the capital and the biggest city of Greenland.
 It combines Arctic traditions with European urbanity.
 Visit the city sights on a walking tour that ends at the National Museum, which exhibits the famous mummies of Qilakitsoq.

 Day 8 Sisimiut